arprater/dqp_pipeline/README.md

     n.combined.trimmed.aa.count.tab.compared_to.t.combined.trimmed.aa.count.tab.txt

+# Assumptions

+No reading frames are checked.
+Forward reads are assumed to be the same strand as the original mRNA.
+The "pre" and "post" matching sequences establish the reading frame.

+Any assumptions of PandaSeq run with its defaults apply (see https://github.com/neufeld/pandaseq and/or http://neufeldserver.uwaterloo.ca/%7Eapmasell/pandaseq_man1.html);

 # Dependencies

 BioPerl

-This requires that pandaseq already be installed and be in $PATH.
+This requires that PandaSeq already be installed and be in $PATH.

 This currently requires paired-end reads (but processing of single-end reads could easily be implemented)